Health and Safety performance

 - Two days "Safe Leadership training" for line managers and site managers.

-Global Safety Stand Downs
+Group Safety Stand Downs

 It is important to Skanska that we take all opportunities to learn from our experiences, even bad ones.
 We also believe that those that work with us deserve respect.
 When we suffer a tragic accident we use the opportunity to pay respects to the deceased, their family and friends and to learn lessons from the incident to prevent recurrence.

-A Global Safety Stand Down (GSSD) is held at every workplace across Skanska and includes our contractors and clients, where the accident is discussed and lessons can be learned and respect paid with a minutes silence.
+A Group Safety Stand Down (GSSD) is held at every workplace across Skanska and includes our contractors and clients, where the accident is discussed and lessons can be learned and respect paid with a minutes silence.